arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 ## Git

 First of all, use git for version control.
-It is modern, works great and the majority of developers are either comfortable using it or want to start using it.
+It is modern, works great and the majority of developers are either comfortable in using it or want to start using it.

 ### Deployable master branch

 Keep the master branch deployable at all times.
 Sooner or later you will get a bug reported on the code running in production that needs to be fixed right away.
-Keeping your current work in a separate branch allows for fast switching to the master branch for the bug fix and the courage to deploy without the risk of putting any new or unknown code in front of your application users.
+Keeping your current work in a separate branch allows for fast switching to the master branch for the bug fix and it also give you the courage to deploy without the risk of putting any new or unknown code in front of your application users.

 ### Commit messages

 Strive to write informative commit messages.
 A good commit message should include a short title and body.
-The title explains what the purpose of the change is and the body gives more information on why this change was needed.
-Think of commit messages as documentation for your code.
+The title explains what the purpose of the change was and the body gives more information on why this change was needed.
+Think of commit messages as documentation of your code.

-If there is any extra information that might be useful for someone looking at the commit include that in the body.
+If there is any extra information that might be useful for someone looking at the commit, include that in the body.
 For example, if there is a corresponding issue in your issue tracker be sure to include a reference to the related issue.

 ### Pull requests

 Use a web based git hosting alternative like [GitHub](https://github.com/) or [BitBucket](https://bitbucket.org/) that support pull requests for branches.
 This let you tell other team members about code changes before they are merged into the master branch.

-Use this for discussion and to spread knowledge about different parts the code base by [code reviews](http://en.wikipedia.org/wiki/Code_review).
+Use this for discussion and to spread knowledge about different parts of the code base by [code reviews](http://en.wikipedia.org/wiki/Code_review).
 Code reviews can be both high level or very thorough.
 The important thing is that someone more than the author takes a look at the changes and says “thumbs up” before the code is merge into the master.

 Be open to discussion, but don't let the review process hold back a merge to long.
 It is all team members responsibility to be keep the process quick and smooth within reasonable limits.